PARKS CANADA AGENCY

 - Use computer productivity software for CAD, imaging, word processing, database and spreadsheet applications.

 Personal Suitability / Leadership Attributes:

 *Non-compensatory: You must achieve a satisfactory score in this factor in order to be found qualified for this position.
 Nothing else on the Statement of Qualification can compensate for a lack in this area.

 Conditions of Employment:

-- Security Screening: Obtain and maintain Reliability Status.
+- Security Screening: Obtain and maintain Reliability Status;

-- Maintenance of valid driver’s license.
+- Possession and maintenance of valid Class 5 driver’s licence;

 Persons who have received pay in lieu of unfulfilled surplus period, a Transition Support Measure (TSM) or an Educational Allowance and are re-appointed to the Parks Canada Agency are required to reimburse an amount corresponding to the period from the effective date of such reappointment or hiring, to the end of the original period for which the TSM and education allowance was paid.
 Please contact Marie-Claude Asselin, Human Resources Advisor if you are one of these individuals to find out how this applies to your particular situation.